Reconciling in Christ

 In 2018 the community of Christ the King Lutheran Church began to feel a need to articulate our belief in the saving power of God’s grace and our openness to the diversity of the body of Christ.
 So after much conversation and prayerful thought, it was at the 2019 AGM that the congregation adopted the following statement of Our Community:

-Being inspired by this declaration our community wanted to be known as a Reconciling in Christ community, which is how the Evangelical Lutheran Church in Canada articulates its efforts to identify congregations that are affirming and welcoming of the LGBTQ community.
-We, as a community, extend our welcome to all people of all origins and do not elevate one over the other.
+Inspired by this declaration, our community has chosen to identify as a Reconciling in Christ community.
+This designation is how the Evangelical Lutheran Church in Canada expresses its commitment to recognizing congregations that affirm and welcome the LGBTQ community.
+As a community, we extend our welcome to all individuals, regardless of their background, and do not prioritise one group over another.
 Christ’s command is to love one another as we love ourselves.

 Ultimately, as a community, we are inspired by the life and teaching of Jesus Christ; we are a community that is faithful to the Gospel of Grace.
 Holding this in our hearts and minds, we proclaim the power of God’s gracious and faithful work that is always working around us.
 We are called to be workers in the Spirit, graciously sharing the gifts that we have been freely given for the good of our community.
 We journey alongside the broken-hearted and hurting, trusting in the love of Jesus to heal where there has been pain and disappointment.
 We trust that, above all, God’s love and grace are sufficient in all that we do.
 God’s love is boundless and his grace eternal.